catplotlib/GitMLIssues/AddAProject.md

-## To add a machine learning project into this project, follow these steps:
+## To add a machine learning project into this GitMLIssues, follow these steps:

 - Clone the repository to your local environment.
 - Insert your machine learning project details in the src/projects.js file.